 Alas, Munir turned out to be a better designer than CEO.
 The company made a disastrous bet on returning production to the US when it opened a multi-million dollar production facility in Indiana in 2010.
 Quality issues and production problems dogged Munire from Day 1 in Indiana, finally sending the company into bankruptcy in 2014 with close to $30 million in debt.

 A company named Heritage Baby Products (owned by investment firm Sterling iCapital) bought Munire’s assets out of bankruptcy in late 2014 and relauched the brand in 2015.

 So, after all that tumult, what is Munire like today?
 It’s hard to say.
 Many stores still have the old Munire furniture on the floor as samples, not the newer production.

 We did come across some furniture from the New Munire at a Nebraska Furniture Mart and were somewhat underwhelmed.
 Yes, the New Munire has many of the styles from the old company, but overall quality seemed to have slipped, in our opinion.The dresser drawer glides, for example, didn’t move as smoothly as before.
-That’s disappointing for cribs that are in the $500 range and dressers that can top $700.
+That’s disappointing for cribs that are in the $500 to $600 range and dressers that top $700.
 We also see occasional online reviews of chipping paint and other quality issues—but it is hard to know if this furniture was made by the old or new Munire.